KunalPatankar2002/Algorithm_Visualiser_FX/README.md

 # SortingVisualiser

-SortingVisualiser is a Java package that provides a simple graphical user interface for visualizing various sorting algorithms.
+SortingVisualiser is a Java project that provides a simple graphical user interface for visualizing various sorting algorithms.

 ## Usage